Embontooth/Embontooth/README.md

 ## About Me

 Hi, I'm Dhruv — a BTech CSE student with a passion for technology and development.
 I work on full-stack projects using Node.js, Express, MongoDB, and Flutter.
 Currently diving into the world of cybersecurity and always eager to learn more.
-Outside of code, I enjoy music, anime, and occasionally playing guitar and piano.
+Outside of code, I enjoy music, TV shows, movies, and occasionally playing guitar and piano.

 ---